 How much does FYI cost?

-Thanks to the support of the Lily Endowment and Gonzaga University, students pay $375 for summer 2017.
+Thanks to the support of the Lily Endowment and Gonzaga University, students pay $250 for tuition, room and board for summer 2017.
 Scholarships are available.
 Please contact one of the co-directors for more information.

 What will the students be doing during FYI?